eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 ## Sequences

-In Part 3, as you're loading data into your tables from the public dataset, you will find that you need ID numbers for entities where such ID numbers don't exist in the public data.
+In Part 3, as you're loading data, you will `SELECT` data from columns (e.g. an ID) in the public dataset and `INSERT` it into your tables.
+However, you will find that you need ID numbers for entities where such ID numbers don't exist in the public data.
 The way to do this is to use sequences, which are SQL constructs for generating streams of numbers.

 When you're loading data, you do not need to reference these sequences.
-However, since we are executing DDL statements, these sequences need to be created beforehand in your `createTables.sql` script (one for each ID).
+However, since we are executing DDL statements, these sequences need to be created beforehand in your `createTables.sql` script (one for each ID that does not exist in the public dataset).
+However, note that there is no Messages data in the public dataset to load, so you do not need a sequence for `MESSAGE_ID`.

 To create a sequence and its corresponding trigger, use the following syntax, replacing the bracketed sections with the names/fields specific to your use case: